meldisoukyy/tiny-bundler/README.md

 }
 ```

-After running the program with `npm start`, copy the content of `./dist/output.js` and run it in your browser console.
+Secondly run the program with `npm start`.
+Then copy the content of `./dist/output.js` and run it in your browser console.

 ### Additional Resources